 Departure time is 4:00 PM Monday - Thursday.
 However, students who are on pace in all classes and have met daily academic goal, departure is 3:00 PM.
-A staff member will notify parent/guardian around noon if student can leave at 3:00 PM.
+A staff member will notify parent/guardian around noon if student has not met academic goal and departure time is 4:00 PM.
 Friday departure time is at noon if on pace in all classes, met academic goal, and met recovery meeting requirements.
 Departure time is 3:00 PM on Friday if those requirements are not met.
 Parent/guardian is notified that morning.
-The third Thursday is always mandatory early release at noon.
+The third Friday is always mandatory early release at noon.